By Joanne Jeffries. Last Updated August 17th 2021. Welcome to our guide on how to claim compensation if there were no witnesses.

 - Ask questions about how to proceed in our live chat channel.

 Regardless of if there was a witness to your accident or not, we could help you claim.
-Call today and we will review your case on a no-obligation basis.
-If the grounds for claiming are strong enough, we could connect you with one of our personal injury lawyers.
+Whether you’re looking for a claims management company or want to be connected with a solicitor regulated by the Solicitors Regulation Authority, we’d be happy to speak to you.
+Call today and we will review your case on a no-obligation basis, whether you’re claiming for an accident, medical negligence or criminal injuries.
+If the grounds for claiming injury compensation are strong enough, we could connect you with one of our personal injury lawyers.
 As discussed, your claim will be handled on a No Win No Fee basis if it is accepted.

 You are almost at the end of this article.
 We’ve tried to answer the common question, “Can I claim compensation if there were no witnesses?”.
 In this part of the guide, we’ve added some additional information that may prove useful: